 Only bug fixes have been added since the Pillow fork.
-New in version 1.1.3.

-'''

 PIL.ImageOps.autocontrast(image, cutoff=0, ignore=None)

-'''

 Maximize (normalize) image contrast.
 This function calculates a histogram of the input image, removes cutoff percent of the lightest and darkest pixels from the histogram, and remaps the image so that the darkest pixel becomes black (0), and the lightest becomes white (255).